 Kota Kupang is a major seaport (locode IDKOE) and the biggest city on Timor Island (Indonesia).
 It is also the capital of East Nusa Tenggara province, with a population of around 350,000.
 This Indonesian port city is part of the free trade zone East Timor–Indonesia–Australia.

-Kupang was an important seaport for trading during the period when Indonesia was first Portuguese, then Dutch colony.
+Kupang was an important seaport for trading during the period when Indonesia was first Portuguese, then a Dutch colony.
 Dutch East India Company entered the town in 1613 after defeating the Portuguese on Solor Island.
-Kupang had a strategic location for controlling Timor Island (allowing monitoring of the shipping traffic to the southern coast) and fresh water source (Koinino River).
+Kupang had a strategic location for controlling Timor Island (allowing monitoring of the shipping traffic to the southern coast) and freshwater source (Koinino River).
 Influenced by the Portuguese population, by the mid-17th century Kupang became a Portuguese stronghold.
 In 1653, the Dutch Fort Concordia was constructed to the left of Koinino River's estuary.

 Port Kupang cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kupang, Timor Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.